cs50/cs50.readthedocs.io/cli50.md

 cli50 path/to/directory
 ```

-The directory will be mounted in `/mnt` within the container.
+Your current working directory will be mounted in `~/workspace` within the container.

 ### Mount dotfile